Shivam0713/CODSOFT/README.md

 7. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.

 ## TASK-4 (CURRENCY CONVERTER)
--Currency Selection: Allow the user to choose the base currency and the target currency.
+- Currency Selection: Allow the user to choose the base currency and the target currency.
--Currency Rates: Fetch real-time exchange rates from a reliable API.
+- Currency Rates: Fetch real-time exchange rates from a reliable API.
--Amount Input: Take input from the user for the amount they want to convert.
+- Amount Input: Take input from the user for the amount they want to convert.
--Currency Conversion: Convert the input amount from the base currency to the target currency using the fetched exchange rate.
+- Currency Conversion: Convert the input amount from the base currency to the target currency using the fetched exchange rate.
--Display Result: Show the converted amount and the target currency symbol to the user.
+- Display Result: Show the converted amount and the target currency symbol to the user.

 ## TASK-5 (STUDENT MANAGMENT SYSTEM)
 1. Create a Student class to represent individual students.
 Include attributes such as name, roll number, grade, and any other relevant details.